 - Enter the full URL for your instance of Secret Server in the Address of website: field.

 - Click Allow, and then OK.
-Click OK to close the Internet Options window.
+Click OK again to close the Internet Options window.

-- Restart IE and test using the Web Password Filler once more.
+- Restart IE and test using the Web Password Filler.
 Note that if you are required to log into Secret Server by the Web Password Filler, you will need to reopen it on the page after you have logged in.

 Found a website where the Web Password Filler doesn't work?

 Please let us know by explaining the issue in the comments on this forum topic (then we can get it fixed).